-Following this consultation, we have made some amendments to the original draft objectives previously submitted and this will form basis for further consultation with stakeholders and residents.
+Following this consultation, we have made some amendments to the original draft objectives previously submitted and this will form basis for further consultation with stakeholders and residents in December to February 2021.

-We are proposing that we agree four short, snappy statements of intent or 'aims', under which will sit the greater detail around our commitments to deliver the Housing Strategy objectives.
-An action plan will be included in the final draft based on responses received as part of informal and formal consultation.
+We are proposing four statements of intent or 'aims', under which will sit the greater detail around our commitments to deliver the Housing Strategy objectives.
+An action plan will be included in the final draft, based on responses received as part of informal and formal consultation.